Eleonwra/Eleonwra/README.md

 ## 📈 The Goal:

 To bring a mathematician’s perspective to a technical team.
-I aim to move beyond just "applying models" by understanding the why behind them to drive innovative solutions.
-My objective is to combine deep analytical thinking with solid CS foundations to build reliable, high-impact data systems.
+I aim to move beyond just applying models by understanding the why behind them to drive innovative solutions.

 ### 📂 Portfolio & Projects
 Feel free to explore my **full project documentation and research reports** [here](https://github.com/Eleonwra/Portfolio.git).